nfroze/Project-15-Observability-Stack/README.md

 # Project 15: Observability Stack

 Elasticsearch cluster on Kubernetes with Logstash and Kibana.
 Fluentd DaemonSet for log collection.
 Prometheus and Grafana for metrics.
-Index lifecycle management.
+Multi-environment Terraform deployment.

 ## Technologies